How to Teach the Passive Voice – While Being Active!

 4. 4

-Give an example with “were"
+Give an example using the word “were"

 This time drop several pens at the same time.
 Ask students to tell you what has just happened.
 Tell them to start the sentence with “The pens…” See if students figure out they should use “were” instead of “was” this time.